 I have received the following awards and grants.

 Linguistic Service Award, Linguistic Society of America.
 2019.
-For our organization of the COSWL Pop-Up Mentoring Program (shared with Melissa Baese-Berk, Paola Cepeda, Hadas Kotek, Ivona Kucerova, and Jessica Rett).
+For our organization of the COSWL Pop-Up Mentoring Program (shared with, clockwise from top left: Melissa Baese-Berk, Paola Cepeda, Hadas Kotek, me, Jessica Rett, and Ivona Kucerova).

 PI, NSF Grant (2019-2021): Doctoral Dissertation Research: “Linguistic cues and speaker goals in the question/answer exchange” (Morgan Moyer, Co-PI).
 NSF award no. BCS-1918068.
 Amount: $12,332